The Vermont Statutes Online

 (A) child care that the Department classifies as legally exempt child care, and that a parent or caretaker determines to be unacceptable; and

 (B) child care that the Department classifies as either a registered family child care home or a licensed child care facility, and that a parent or caretaker determines to be unacceptable when such determination is confirmed by the Department.

-(2) Transportation which will enable employment or participation in services indicated by the participating family's family development plan.
+(2) Transportation that will enable employment or participation in services indicated by the participating family’s family development plan.

 (3) Career counseling, education, and training, and job search assistance consistent with the purposes of this chapter.